Vosbrucke/Poland_COVID_vaccination/README.md

 - Higher education population share - counties with higher share of population with high education should be more willing to vaccinate due to wider knowledge.
 - Health expenditure per 1 person - is health expenditure in county relevant for readiness to vaccinate?
 More expenditure should positively affect people belief in science.

-First let's examine the correlation between the variables.
+First let’s examine the correlation between the variables.
 Here we can see that the variables are not strongly correlated to each other.
 The correlation that is most important in the terms of this research is between the vaccination rates and other factors.
 There we can see that Health expenditure per 1 person, Working age population share, Votes on PiS commission (%) are negatively correlated although in different strength.
 The first two variables have low negative correlation.
 The other factors (Feminization index, Doctors and staff per 10 thousand people in 2020, Population per 1 square km in 2021, Higher education population share) moderately positively correlated.
 One factor that can cause problems is the correlation between Feminization index and Working age population share which are strongly correlated to each other.
 It is indeed a natural reason- the more women enter the job market the more working age population share there is in a population.
 <p align="center">
 <img src="https://github.com/Vosbrucke/COVID_wg_powiatow/blob/main/Plots/Correlation_plot_multivariate.png" width="750">
 </p>

 ### Linear regresion analysis

-Now, when we know the correlation for many variables we can model linear regression using all factors.
+Now, when we know the correlation for many variables, we can model linear regression using all factors.
 This is the result of a regression analysis before making insignificant factors reduction:

 |term                                             | estimate| std.error| statistic| p.value|
 |:------------------------------------------------|--------:|---------:|---------:|-------:|